ehalmkro/Camagru/README.md

 User creation requires a complex enough password and an email confirmation.
 Users can later reset their password via email.

 Database interactions are handled with [PDO](https://www.php.net/manual/en/book.pdo.php) using a _singleton_ class limiting the concurrent database connections to only one instance.
+The image model has pagination implemented.
 The MySQL database has three tables, users, images and likes/comments.